-Following last week’s story on the study which found that the biggest potential health risks from using cannabis is combining it with tobacco, we decided to find out how dangerous tobacco use with cannabis really is, and whether cannabis users would take heed of this warning.
+Following last week’s story on the study which found that the biggest potential health risks from smoking cannabis is combining it with tobacco, we decided to find out how dangerous tobacco use with cannabis really is, and whether cannabis users would take heed of this warning.

 The study mentioned is not the only study conducted on the impact tobacco has on cannabis use.
 The British Lung Foundation’s study found that when you smoke cannabis and tobacco together, the harmful effects are significantly worse.

 The BLF’s study found that smoking 3-4 joints (cannabis joints with tobacco) a day causes roughly the same damage to smoking a 20 deck of cigarettes a day: leaving users exposed to acute and chronic bronchitis and the same degree of damage to the bronchial mucosa.